-Competitive intelligence (CI) is a process of collecting, analyzing, and using information about competitors or clients that aims at improving a company's competitive advantage.
-It helps understand the competitive environment, challenges, and opportunities, and use data properly to develop effective strategies.
+Competitive intelligence (CI) is a process of collecting, analyzing, and using information about competitors or clients to improve competitive advantage.
+It helps understand the competitive environment, challenges, and opportunities and use data properly to develop effective strategies.

-In this article, we’ll review the importance of competitive intelligence, its types, sources, find out how to conduct competitive intelligence, and explore several best practices and examples.
+In this article, we’ll review the importance of competitive intelligence, its types, and sources, learn how to conduct competitive intelligence, and explore several best practices and examples.

 Why is competitive intelligence important?

 The market changes all the time, so you need to stay ahead.
 You can’t build a successful business just on guesses and assumptions.
-With competitive intelligence, you can understand competitor motivations and behaviors.
-Knowing your rivals’ behaviors and objectives allows you to shape product development, pricing, and brand positioning.
+With competitive intelligence, you can understand your competitors’ motivations and behaviors.
+Knowing their attitude and objectives allows you to shape your product development, pricing, and brand positioning.
 Competitive intelligence is the basis of your company’s strategy.

 It enables firms to gather data about the industry, environment, rivals, and competitive products or services and analyze them.
 CI helps:

-- identify and analyze industry trends to decide on the future moves;
+- identify and analyze industry trends to decide on future moves;

 - obtain knowledge and insights into expectations, trends, and technologies;